 - Continue the examination without making a decision (if more information is needed), if the applicant needs to be rescheduled, or for other relevant reasons; or

 The officer must provide the applicant with a notice of results at the end of the interview regardless of the outcome.
 The notice should address the outcome of the interview and the next steps involved for continued cases

 If USCIS has determined that there is a problem with your file, you may be given an opportunity to address the issue.
 We specialize in dealing with applications where the government is challenging your ability to naturalize.

 In addition, if you are denied then you can file a N-336 Request for a Hearing on a Decision in Naturalization Proceedings.
 Our firm can help you evaluate whether it would be worthwhile to do so or whether you risk removal from the United States.
 We can also represent you before USCIS during filing and at the final hearing.

-If you are concerned about any aspects that may delay your application for naturalization or result in an application being denied, we can help An attorney can provide you valuable legal advice as well as act as an advocate on your behalf.
+If you are concerned about any aspects that may delay your application for naturalization or result in an application being denied, we can help an attorney can provide you valuable legal advice as well as act as an advocate on your behalf.
 By consulting with an attorney, you are also giving yourself a great opportunity to properly complete the application process without any delays or mistakes.
 Call today or use our online contact form to schedule a consultation about the naturalization process in Oak Brook.